hanzoai/ROCm/docs/compatibility/compatibility-matrix.rst

 .. rubric:: Footnotes

-.. [#ol-700-mi300x] **For ROCm 7.0** - Oracle Linux 10 and 9 are supported only on AMD Instinct MI300X, MI350X, and MI355X.
+.. [#ol-700-mi300x] **For ROCm 7.0** - Oracle Linux 9 is supported only on AMD Instinct MI300X, MI350X, and MI355X.
 Oracle Linux 8 is only supported on AMD Instinct MI300X.
 .. [#ol-mi300x] **Prior ROCm 7.0** - Oracle Linux is only on AMD Instinct MI300X.
 .. [#single-node] Debian 12 is supported only on AMD Instinct MI300X for single-node functionality.
 .. [#az-mi300x] Starting ROCm 6.4.0, Azure Linux 3.0 is supported only on AMD Instinct MI300X and AMD Radeon PRO V710.